-Case Management Foundations Faculty Application The Higher Education Case Managers Association (HECMA) is seeking innovative and dynamic senior case management professionals for our inaugural cohort of faculty instructors for the Case Management Foundations institute.
+Case Management Foundations Faculty Application The Higher Education Case Managers Association (HECMA) is seeking 1-2 innovative and dynamic senior case management professionals to join a cohort of faculty instructors for the Case Management Foundations institute.
 Case Management Foundations (“Foundations”) was developed by HECMA volunteers and leaders in 2019 as a training course for professionals working in non-clinical higher education case management roles.
 The course curriculum draws from a broad range of literature, scholarship, professional standards, and best practice recommendations in order to create a unified and comprehensive starting point for case managers in higher education.
 The course format is designed to be both lecture-based and also allow for dynamic conversation and participation by attendees.
 The Foundations course description is as follows: Case Management Foundations provides an in-depth look at the core foundations and standards of case management in higher education.
 We will explore the historical evolution of our field; review core tenets, principles, and best practices of case management; and dialogue about current issues, trends, and challenges that we are managing in our roles.
 While the Foundations content is focused on the responsibilities typically associated with non-clinical case management roles, clinical case managers will likely find content that is useful to their roles as well.
 Attendees will be invited to listen to and engage with other case managers and leaders in our field, and build a solid foundation on which to support our students.
-Foundations is currently offered once a year as a full-day preconference session at the HECMA Conference, and as a standalone drive-in workshop based on request and faculty availability.
-As compensation for preparing and presenting the Foundations course, faculty are paid a small honorarium and compensated for travel and lodging expenses.
+Foundations is currently offered as a virtual workshop twice a year, or based on request and faculty availability.
+HECMA is also in conversation with the Faculty Chair about the possibility of a future honorarium for faculty, in addition to travel and lodging expenses that would already be covered by HECMA in the event of an in-person workshop offering.
 Qualifications HECMA seeks applications for this role from experienced higher education case management professionals who are interested in helping to train new professionals in the field and grow the Foundations curriculum.
-Qualified applicants will have Earned a master’s degree in a related field (including, but not limited to, higher education, student affairs, social work, counseling, educational leadership) Served in a full-time non-clinical case management role for at least 3 years (and currently be serving in such a role) Been a dues-paying member of HECMA for at least 2 years at the professional member status Presented about case management in a public forum, preferably at the national level Demonstrated interest in advancing case management through scholarship, research, or assessment Demonstrated an advanced knowledge of and professional commitment to advancing issues related to access, equity, diversity, and inclusion Selected faculty will be invited to participate in an in-person orientation at the HECMA Annual Conference, as well as additional virtual trainings and meetings.
+Qualified applicants will have Earned a master’s degree in a related field (including, but not limited to, higher education, student affairs, social work, counseling, educational leadership) Served in a full-time non-clinical case management role for at least three years (and currently be serving in such a role) Been a dues-paying member of HECMA for at least two years at the professional member status Presented about case management in a public forum, preferably at the national level Demonstrated interest in advancing case management through scholarship, research, or assessment Demonstrated an advanced knowledge of and professional commitment to advancing issues related to access, equity, diversity, and inclusion Selected faculty will be invited to participate in virtual trainings and meetings.
 Individuals are expected to continue meeting the above criteria throughout their appointment as Foundations faculty.
-Foundations faculty are appointed for a service term of 3 years, with the opportunity to renew appointment upon review and invitation by the HECMA Leadership Team.
-Application Applicants should submit the following materials (*as a single PDF file*) by email to Noah Henry-Darwish at email@example.com by April 3, 2020.
+Foundations faculty are appointed for a service term of three years, with the opportunity to renew appointment upon review and invitation by the HECMA Leadership Team.
+Application Applicants should submit the following materials (*as a single PDF file*) by email to Noah Henry-Darwish at email@example.com by December 14, 2021.
 Statement of interest Resume or CV Please include presentations and/or publications, and indicate when you were the coordinating or lead presenter/author Optional: Results from evaluations or assessments about the applicant’s presentation or teaching (e.g., conference presentation feedback, teaching evaluation, etc).
 Written response to the following questions (max 500 words each): 1.
 Although the Foundations course follows a mostly pre-set curriculum, faculty have some flexibility to personalize and add to the course content based on issues of particular interest or expertise.
 Please propose a module or concept that you would hope to address when presenting the Foundations course, why you feel this is an important topic to include, and what format you would use to teach a group of case managers about it.
 2. Please identify a publication or resource that was developed in the past 5 years that you believe is important for non-clinical case managers to know about.
 Explain why you selected this resource and how you evaluated its quality.